itmplatform/extension-docs/readme.md

 - [Example 5](https://github.com/itmplatform/extension-docs/tree/main/example-5).
 Allow users to input revenue's Actual Amount if <= Projected Amount.
     - Event-based, synchronous

+You can also look at the code of the [public extensions](./public/) such as the [Help Scout connector](./public/helpscout/) or the [Zendesk connector](./public/zendesk/) which include both source code and comprehensive developer guides.

 ## Extension General Definition

 <i class="far fa-code" title="Learn by example"></i> **Learn by example**